kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-DigitalOcean.md

    The _User Data_ should look similar to this screenshot here

-1. YOu could also add an SSH key under _Add your SSH keys_.
+1. You could also add an SSH key under _Add your SSH keys_.
 If you don't know what this is, just ignore it - you will still be able to access the server.

 1. Finally click the _Create_ button